IBM/SpectrumScaleAutomation/README.md

 ## launcher.sh:
 This is the control component that is invoked by the scheduler.
 It checks if the node it is running on has the this is the cluster manager role.
-If this is the case it continues by checking if the node and file system state is appropriate, assigns and manages logfiles.
-Finally it starts the storage service operation (backup or migrate) whereby all output (STDOUT and STDERR) is written to the selected logfile.
+If this is the case it selects a node from a pre-defined node class for running the storage service and thereby prefers the local node if this is member of the node class or the node class is not defined.
+After selecting the node it checks if the node and file system state is appropriate, assigns, manages logfiles and finally starts the storage service operation (backup or migrate) using ssh.
+All output (STDOUT and STDERR) is written to the selected logfile.

 Invokation: